Bexar Juvenile Board Plan

 (c) At least one contested matter (jury, non-jury or motion to modify).
 [Can be observed in any one of the three juvenile district courts listed above.]

-Attorneys, who wish to be included on the appointment list for juvenile cases in Bexar County, must fill out a sworn application, and if required, an observation affidavit, and submit it to the Juvenile Courts General Administrative Counsel (see Form # 5-Application Affidavit and Form #6- Observation Affidavit).
+Attorneys, who wish to be included on the appointment list for juvenile cases in Bexar County, must fill out a sworn application, and if required, an observation affidavit, and submit it to the Juvenile Courts General Administrative Counsel (see Form# 5-Application Affidavit and Form #6- Observation Affidavit).
 Each applicant must be approved by a majority of the judges on the Juvenile Board.
-After the initial list, any attorney who wishes to be included on the appointment list or who wishes to have their qualifications reviewed for appointments at a higher level, may submit an application, or supplemental application (see Form # 7 - Supplemental Application), which will be reviewed by the Trial Committee for preliminary inclusion on the list.
+After the initial list, any attorney who wishes to be included on the appointment list or who wishes to have their qualifications reviewed for appointments at a higher level, may submit an application, or supplemental application (see Form# 7 - Supplemental Application), which will be reviewed by the Trial Committee for preliminary inclusion on the list.
 Applications and supplemental applications may be submitted to the Juvenile Courts General Administrative Counsel at any time.
-The application and supplemental applications will be reviewed within 30 days of submission, however, they will only be submitted to the Trial Committee and the Juvenile Board for approval in May and November of each year.
+The application and supplemental applications will be reviewed within 30 days of submission, however, they will only be submitted to the Juvenile Board for approval in May and November of each year.
 Supplemental applications submitted by attorneys who wish to have their qualifications reviewed for appointments at a higher level, must include the dates and cause numbers of any trials they have included on said supplemental application.
 Official placement on the list shall be made upon approval of a majority of the judges on the Juvenile Board.

-Procedures for Removal of Attorneys From List
+VIII.
+Procedures for Removal of Attorneys From Appointment List

 Failure to submit, by October 15th of each calendar year, the online statement to the Texas Indigent Defense Commission describing the percentage of the attorney's practice time that was dedicated to work based on appointments accepted in this county for adult criminal cases and juvenile delinquency cases for the prior 12 months that begins October 1 and ends on September 30 will result in temporary suspension of the attorney from the appointment list.
 Said suspension will continue until proof of submission is provided to the Managed Assigned Counsel Office.

-Attorneys may voluntarily remove themselves from the appointment list by submitting a letter to the Managed Assigned Counsel Office stating their desire to be removed from the list, the reasons for said request, whether any current case will be affected, which cases will be affected, and the time period of the removal.
+Attorneys may voluntarily remove themselves from the appointment list by submitting a letter to the Managed Assigned Counsel Office and to the GAC stating their desire to be removed from the list, the reasons for said request, whether any current case will be affected, which cases will be affected, and the time period of the removal.
 Attorneys will not be permitted to withdraw from cases that they have been appointed to prior to submitting their request for removal from the appointment list, without filing a motion to withdraw, which must be ruled on by the judge in whose court the case from which they are seeking to withdraw, has been set.

 Attorneys will be removed from the list if it is determined that the attorney intentionally or repeatedly fails to make every reasonable effort to contact the child not later than the end of the first working day after the date on which the attorney is appointed and to interview the child as soon as practicable after the attorney is appointed.
 Also, attorneys who fail to attend detention hearings without providing notice to the Court of the reason for their inability to attend said hearing may be removed from the list.